-Share trading is an extremely elaborate process with much information.
-As a trader or an investor, it is crucial to know your demat account holding.
+Share trading is an extremely elaborate process with a lot of information.
+As a trader or an investor, it is crucial to know your Demat account holding.
 Having complete information about all portfolios can assist you in tracking their performance and balancing it as well, depending on how the market is performing.
-A seasoned trader will always study the market, changing and adapting his strategies with time.
-A demat account holding statement is the best way to get complete knowledge about the holdings of your demat account.
+A seasoned trader will always study the market, changing and adapting their strategies with time.
+A Demat account holding statement is the best way to get complete knowledge about the holdings of your Demat account.

 A Demat account is a special account used to store various securities.
-It is a trader’s best friend, as when shares are bought, they are deposited into a demat account, and when they are sold, they are debited from the demat account.
-In India, two organizations provide the demat account.
-They are
+It is a trader’s best friend, as when shares are bought, they are deposited into a Demat account, and when they are sold, they are debited from the Demat account.
+In India, two organisations provide the Demat account.
+They are:

-The Securities and Exchange Board of India (SEBI) mandates that one must hold a demat account for delivery trading even if they are carrying out intraday trading.
-The demat account has been revolutionary since the time it was implemented.
-It has saved traders humongous amounts of money and given them a secure way of storing various securities.
-The demat account has also been responsible for reducing the settlement period all the way down from 14 days to 2 working days.
+The Securities and Exchange Board of India (SEBI) mandates that one must hold a Demat account for delivery trading even if they are carrying out intraday trading.
+The Demat account has been revolutionary since the time it was implemented.
+It has saved traders humongous amounts of money and given them a safe way of storing various securities.
+The Demat account has also been responsible for reducing the settlement period from 14 days, all the way down to 2 working days.

 Statement of Accounts

 This segment contains all the information regarding the transactions done in your trading account.
 Simply put, it provides a detailed view of all the securities bought and sold for the specified time frame.
 All purchases can be seen as credits, while all securities sold are visible in the statement as debits.
 Along with this, basic information details like the number of shares bought or sold, the dates and time of purchase or sale, and the price at the time are mentioned.

 Statement of Holdings

 Your CAS consists of a segment for all the shares currently present in the Demat account.
 A large amount of information can be gained from this segment.
 The statement of holdings shows the following information: